A must read article about naming your business.

 Stuff of Thought: Language as a Window Into Human Nature by Steven Pinker

-I’d be super keen to hear your thoughts on this, did you think about this when designing your brand?
+Did you think about any of this when designing your brand?
 I personally didn’t!
 But I liked the visual aesthetic of the word design..
 Certainly something I will consider now that I know about it...